cptmorgan-rh/install-oc-tools/README.md

 INSTALLATION
 ------------
-* Copy install-oc-tools to /usr/local/bin
+* Copy install-oc-tools to location inside of your $PATH

 USAGE
 ------------